telekom-mms/cmcc-operator/docs/custom-resource.md

 You can use `defaults.resources` to define resource limits and requests for all pods, and you can specify individual values for each component.
 If a component has more than one pod, all pods receive the same resources.

+You can disable applying resource requirements by setting `with.resources` to `false`; in this case, all resource specifications are ignored.

 Example:
 ```yaml